Justin-Reflex/justin-reflex.github.io/20240903-pythonupdates.md

 If you're wondering, there are some instances where I might want to designate a different file path, which is why I want to keep the pathing variables and keep the word_app SaveChanges set to false.
 I also duplicated the same script and took out everything except the pdf conversion.
 I occassionally need to pdf several documents and the Adobe solution built in Windows is just so clunky.

 I really enjoyed working on this.
 It took me a full day to research and finalize this script.
 However, I can now update and pdf 300 documents in approximately 5 minutes.
 I'd say this was well worth it.
-I could have set the script to run on all documents in all folders, but I like the compartmentalizing.
+This script will find all documents in all subfolders, so I would not run it in a directory that has many subfolders.
 I much prefer running a script 20 times for 1-5 minutes each than running it once for 100 minutes.
 There's less likelihood of something going wrong and if something did happen, then it would be much easier to recover.

 <br/><br/>
 [Back Home](./index.md)